Gender in Dutch grammar: The standard language

 Thus, the standard only mandates the feminine gender for a subset of all historically feminine nouns.
 These are nouns with an overtly recognizable feminine suffix.
 However, this distinction is maintained only in formal or written standard Dutch, whereas many speakers do not make such a distinction in informal speech; they use only the common gender.
 Such speakers must therefore remember which endings are feminine, because they cannot rely on their own language intuition.
 Although some speakers do follow the standard in this respect, others do not and simply use the genders the way they are accustomed to them in their own everyday speech (either masculine/feminine/neuter or common/neuter).

 In more formal, poetic or archaic language, a stronger distinction exists between the masculine and feminine genders, especially in the genitive forms as shown in the table below (although the distinctions in the bottom row are still commonly applied in informal speech):

 The trend so far is towards the increasing use of the common gender, at the expense of the masculine/feminine distinction.
 Although this process has long been completed in the spoken language of the north, the three-gender structure is still widespread in the south, though some suggest it is slowly losing ground due to the increase of language contact through mass media like television and the Internet.
 Some dictionaries have dropped the distinction between the two genders entirely, preferring to mark words with their definite article de (common) or het (neuter), whereas others like the Woordenboek der Nederlandse Taal—the largest Dutch dictionary—retain it.
+The Van Dale recognises four categories of the definite article de: masculine, feminine, de (vm) for nouns which were originally feminine but have a variable gender, and de (m/v) for nouns denoting people with a common gender.
+The dictionary Grote Prisma Nederlands either uses the definite article de or indicates gender by mentioning the pronoun hij or zij.
 Because the feminine gender of nouns tends to be respected in formal or written language, which tends to follow the standard more strictly, this sometimes also results in hypercorrection, caused by the perceived formality of the feminine gender, with feminine pronouns occasionally used for nouns that are historically masculine, and even for nouns that are neuter.

 The following list reflects the use of gender that is prescribed for standard Dutch and used by the Language Union and educational material for teaching gender.
 It is not exhaustive, and covers only cases that follow some recognizable pattern.
 Many words have unpredictable gender and simply have to be memorized (and will be f/m in the standard, if not neuter).